 (1) Forbid the use of fill containing hazardous materials.

-(2) Require the marking of the limits of work in the field before the start of construction or site clearing,
+(2) Require the marking of the limits of work in the field before the start of construction or site clearing.

-(3) Require the cleaning of catch basins, sumps and stormwater basins following construction and annually thereafter,
+(3) Require the cleaning of catch basins, sumps and stormwater basins following construction and annually thereafter.

-(4) Restrict the hauling of earth materials to or from the site to the hours between 9:00 a.m. and 4:00 p.m. on weekdays,
+(4) Restrict the hauling of earth materials to or from the site to the hours between 9:00 a.m. and 4:00 p.m. on weekdays.

 (5) Describe the materials to be used in the construction of impermeable surfaces such as sidewalks and driveways.